20+ Things to Do With Your Family in Knoxville, TN

 • You can purchase tickets online or at the base of the Sunsphere

-Follow The Sunsphere’s Facebook page for more details.
+Follow the Sunsphere on Facebook for more details.

 Knoxville Museum of Art

-Knoxville Museum of Art is located in World’s Fair Park and features contemporary and historical art pieces from the East Tennesee region.
-They host events often for the community to participate in.
+Knoxville Museum of Art is in World’s Fair Park and features contemporary and historical art pieces from the East Tennessee region.
+They host community events often.

 Address: 1050 World’s Fair Park, Knoxville, Tennessee 37916